iterative/cml/README.md

 ```

 > :warning: Note the absence of the container field in the yaml file.
 The runner
 > is actually the container.
-Note also custom labels `dvc-cml,gpu`

 </details>